 ~ John's Civil War Service ~

-Seen here is an artist's depiction of the infamous Battle of the Crater at Petersburg (depicted in the 2003 Hollywood film Cold Mountain starring Jude Law).
+The Battle of the Crater at Petersburg resulted in a loss for the Union.
+It was depicted in the 2003 Hollywood film Cold Mountain starring Jude Law.

 The regiment pursued the enemy to Appomattox, VA, where Gen. Robert E. Lee finally surrendered.